 In fact, if you’ve heard the demos of the band that have appeared on Deluxe Edition reissues of their iconic records, they somewhat resemble the tracks on Squeeze.
 Little Jack sounds like a number that didn’t quite make the cut for Loaded.
 Crash feels like a distant relative of I’m sticking with you.
 Sounds like Dopey Joe and She’ll make you cry sound like someone trying to do a Lou Reed song, something that Reed entertained himself with on occasion.
-The record tends to drag on a bit towards the end.
-However, the final song on the record Louise, a barroom saloon stomper about an old hooker, is the highlight of the record and might gave deserved a better fate.
+The record tends to drag on a bit toward the end.
+However, the final song on the record Louise, a barroom saloon stomper about an old hooker, is the highlight of the record and might have deserved a better fate.

 Aftermath and the Velvet Underground reunion

 Doug Yule’s reputation as a member of the Velvets suffered.
 Devotees of the band blamed him for Squeeze, viewed by few as a genuine article in the group’s discography.
-The guitarist did, however, reconnect with Reed briefly joining his live band during the mid-1970s.
+The guitarist did, however, reconnect with Reed briefly, joining his live band during the mid-1970s.
 He then retired for nearly 30 years before making sporadic appearances during the 2000s.

 The Velvet Underground did reform their original line-up in 1992, attracting massive attention from the music world and mainstream media.
 Lou Reed got to meet Vaclav Havel, the band was inducted into the Rock n Roll Hall of Fame, while MTV Unplugged and the Glastonbury Festival came calling.
 Although Sterling Morrison championed it, Doug Yule was not invited to the reunion.